 Short breaks and respite

-Herefordshire Council offers a range of services to provide short breaks and respite for families of disabled children and to enable children to have new experiences and to take part in fun activities.
+A range of services is available to provide short breaks and respite for families of disabled children and to enable children to have new experiences and to take part in fun activities.

 Recognizing the wide range of needs of disabled children and their families, there are three levels of service.